-But the fact is, the name of the Savior was not even written or proas "Jesus" nounced in English until the 1600s, simply because there was no "J" sound or letter in English before then.
-The modern letter "J" evolved from the letter "I" which began to be written with a "tail" when it appeared as the first letter in a word.
+But the fact is, the name of God's Son was written even pronounced as "Jesus" in English until the 1600s, simply because there was no "J" sound or letter in English before then.2 The modern letter "J" evolved from the letter "I" which began to be written with a "tail" when it appeared as the first letter in a word.
 So in old English the name now written as Jesus was actually written and pronounced much like the original Greek lesous.
 Eventually the hard "J" sound crept into the English language to accompany the different way of writing the initial "I" in the name.